LeeHounshell/BatBot/jetson_nano/README.md

  - start-synergy.sh
  - start-batbot.sh

 I recommend building and configuring 'synergy' v1 to share your laptop keyboard/mouse with BatBot.
+I use 2 Wifi connections in BatBot.
+The 2nd Wifi is configured for synergy, so that none of my Internet requests interfere with my keyboard and mouse.
 See below for additional details.